 University Social Responsibility

 In recent years, various rankings (Shanghai, Times Higher Education) have emerged to establish university rankings in a highly competitive academic environment.
-However, these rankings are notably based on narrow scientific criteria and neglect values that are essential to today's societies.
+However, these rankings are notably based on narrow scientific criteria, and neglect essential values for today's societies.

-Echoing a growing number of initiatives around the world to promote the RSU, the Newman Framework created by FIUC aims to be a viable alternative to current rankings.
+Echoing a growing number of initiatives around the world aimed at promoting the RSU, the Newman Benchmark created by IFCU aims to be a viable alternative to current rankings.
 By conveying principles and values in line with the Church's humanist and Catholic tradition, it places the notion of responsibility at the heart of university life and all members of the community.

-The Newman Evaluation System, which is based on the aforementioned benchmark, makes the RSU policies and practices of Catholic universities visible and quantifiable, helping to highlight the added value they bring to the higher education panorama.
+The Newman Evaluation Scheme, which is based on the aforementioned reference framework, makes the RSU policies and practices of Catholic universities visible and quantifiable, helping to highlight the added value they bring to the higher education panorama.

 Dr Montserrat Alom - Director of CIRAD-FIUC